There may be occasions where one of our GPs or our practice nursing team requires you to attend the practice for a blood test.

 What should happen?

 If you have had surgery in hospital either via NHS or privately, the hospital should arrange post operative wound care for you.
 If you are too unwell to leave your home the hospital should arrange for the district nursing team to manage your care.
 If you are not housebound, the hospital should arrange wound care management in their outpatient department if there are no immediate appointments available at your GP practice – or they should direct you to your local walk in centre.
 GP practices have a limited amount of appointments for on the day urgent nursing needs and these are utilised daily.
 The hospital should explain to patients there may not be available appointments at their GP surgery and what to do in these instances.

 Due to demand on nurse appointments it is usually 2 weeks before the surgery can book you in for regular wound care management.
 Please note that we do not provide dressings to patients for self treatment unless we have received a discharge summary from the hospital detailing the dressings required and the GP or nursing team has reviewed and confirmed this is acceptable without being seen.
 We must act safely for our patients.

 If you require compression bandaging also known as 4 layer bandaging we can only provide this for a limited period of time and not for patients who require this service for the foreseeable future.

-It is our role in the practice to provide safe care and we can only do this if we direct blood test results to the specialists to read them and also provide a reasonable amount of services without creating risk to existing services – we do hope you understand this.
+It is our role in the practice to provide safe care and we can only do this if we direct blood test results to the specialists to read them and also provide a reasonable amount of wound care services without creating risk to existing services – we do hope you understand this.

 Please note this is affecting most GP practices and not just our practice.
 Thank you for your continued support.